KJ enjoys investigating the complex issues American society faces.

 Based on a May 2001 study conducted by the Department of Justice (DOJ) concerning the alcohol habits between youths in European countries and the United States,3 the DOJ made three very important determinations:

-2. The number of drinks imbibed by European youths at one sitting was higher than their American counterparts.
+- The number of drinks imbibed by European youths in one sitting was higher than their American counterparts.

 At first glance, this information appears to discredit the argument made by Ms. Paglia: that even teaching children to drink responsibly has no effect.
 But if the intended purpose for raising the legal drinking age in the United States to 21 in 19844 was, in part, to curtail the rising number of youth alcohol-related traffic fatalities, the conclusions are flawed.